 “That’s not funny, Lissa.”

-Keira strolled over the metal door at the back of the classroom, the equipment storeroom.
+Keira strolled to the metal door at the back of the classroom, the equipment storeroom.
 She opened it slowly and went in.
-The single overhead light bulb cast harsh shadows in the dark, single-windowed room.
+The single light bulb cast harsh shadows in the dark, single-windowed room.
 Keira heard the rats scurrying around before she saw where they were.
 She approached the wire cages positioned in neat rows on the far wall.
-She dropped the bloody paper towel she held onto the floor.
+She dropped the bloody paper towel onto the floor.
 The rats, seven in all, stared helplessly up at her.
 She looked back at them.
-It was as if in that moment she had seen a caged animal for the first time in her life.
-Keira suddenly felt the suffering of these creatures.
+It was as if in that moment she was seeing a caged animal for the first time in her life.
+She suddenly felt the suffering of these creatures.
 It was too cruel.

-I know just how you feel, Little Rat, Keira thought as she approached the first cage.
+I know how you feel, Little Rat, Keira thought as she approached the first cage.
 Passed around from place to place.
-And now this – your death you have no control over.
+And now this—your death- you have no control over.

-The last brown rat in its mesh cage Keira carried beneath her arm back into the lab, and walked over to the workstation to retrieve her books and purse.
+Keira carried the last brown rat in its mesh cage into the lab, and walked over to the workstation to retrieve her books and purse.

 “See you later at your place,” she said to Lissa, who nodded.